averypowers16/15.S60_2026/6_advanced_optimization_part1/README.md

 ## Task 2: Install Gurobi

 Gurobi is a commercial solver with free academic licenses.
-Please follow these steps to get the software onto your computer.
+Please follow these steps to download and install Gurobi if you have not already.

 1. Go to [Gurobi's website](https://www.gurobi.com/) and sign up for a free account.
 2. The downloads page is [here](https://www.gurobi.com/downloads/gurobi-optimizer-eula/).
 Accept the license agreement and download the most recent version of the Gurobi optimizer (v13.0.0).
 Follow the installation instructions as prompted.